scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+reduceNow"></a>

 ### dataStream.reduceNow(func, into) ⇒ <code>\*</code>
 Reduces the stream into the given object, returning it immediately.

 The main difference to reduce is that only the first object will be returned at once (however the method will be called with the previous entry).
 If the object is an instance of EventEmitter then it will propagate the error from the previous stream.

 This method is serial - meaning that any processing on an entry will occur only after the previous entry is fully processed.
 This does mean it's much slower than parallel functions.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: <code>\*</code> - whatever was passed as into
+**Meta.noreadme**:

 | Param | Type | Description |
 | --- | --- | --- |